 In order to use the financial aid application website, you need to have already completed an application for admission to WGU.
 If you haven't done so already, apply now.

-To claim your Student Login for WGU, go to: MyWGU Student Portal
+To create your WGU account, go to: MyWGU Student Portal

 The Free Application for Federal Student Aid (FAFSA) is used to determine your student aid eligibility based on your personal and family situation.

 If you are a first-time user, you will be required to create an FSA ID and will enter your name, date of birth, Social Security number, contact information, and challenge questions and answers.
 The FSA ID, which consists of a user-created username and password, replaced the PIN effective May, 2015.
 It allows users to electronically access personal information on federal student aid web sites as well as to electronically sign a FAFSA.

 Note: For those who have a Federal Student Aid PIN, you will be able to enter it and link it to your FSA ID; however, if you do not remember your PIN, you can still create an FSA ID.

 View a step-by-step guide to creating an FSA ID.

 To simplify the financial aid application process, we recommend that you use the data retrieval tool to transfer your financial information from the IRS into the FAFSA.

 Once the FAFSA application has been received by WGU (3-5 business days), you can complete the following financial aid application steps through the WGU Student Portal on the Financial Aid tab.